Joe Egan (boxer)

-Joe Egan is a retired heavyweight boxer, actor, and after dinner speaker.
+Joe Egan (born 1965), nicknamed Big Joe, is an Irish retired professional boxer.

+Boxing career

 Egan was a participant in Dublin's Phoenix Club as an amateur boxer.
+Egan has won the Irish Heavyweight Boxing championship seven times.

+Other ventures

 Egan appeared in the 2009 film Sherlock Holmes.
 Egan was dubbed “toughest white man on the planet” by boxing legend Mike Tyson.

-Egan has won the Irish Heavyweight Boxing championship four times.
-In 2009 Egan published his autobiography.
+In 2009, Egan published his autobiography Big Joe Egan: The Toughest White Man on the Planet.